Batch Transforming 10k+ Shapefiles Without Memory Leaks Jump to heading

 Processing legacy spatial datasets at scale requires strict resource isolation and deterministic schema enforcement.
 Government-scale ingestion volumes routinely trigger resident set size (RSS) growth when GDAL/OGR driver caches, lingering C-level file descriptors, and unbounded schema drift compound across sequential reads.
-Batch transforming 10k+ shapefiles without memory leaks demands a departure from monolithic DataFrame loads and reliance on implicit Python garbage collection.
+Transforming 10,000+ shapefiles without memory leaks demands a departure from monolithic DataFrame loads and reliance on implicit Python garbage collection.
+This page implements the memory-stable execution model that underpins Batch Schema Processing Pipelines, the streaming stage at the heart of Automated Attribute Transformation & ETL Workflows.

-Driver Configuration & Memory Thresholds Jump to heading
+Step 1 — Pin Driver Cache & Memory Thresholds Jump to heading

 GDAL/OGR maintains internal index buffers and geometry caches that persist across fiona or ogr sessions unless explicitly cleared.
-Set the following environment variables at process initialization to disable aggressive caching:
+Set these environment variables at process initialization — before the first fiona.open — to disable aggressive caching and prevent descriptor accumulation:

 python